 What Does it Cost to Repair?

-This can turn into an expensive repair.
-When your air conditioner ices over it can lead to a compressor replacement.
+This can turn into a costly repair.
+When your air conditioner ices over it can lead to damage to the compressor.
 Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
-Unfortunately, many people are forced to choose between installing a new system or repairing the damaged model.
+Unfortunately, many people are forced to decide between installing a new system or repairing the damaged model.
 If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of getting a less expensive emergency.
 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.